james-bowden/james-bowden.github.io/pages/anthology/jb_having_having.md

 title: Having a Poem with You
 ---

-Tags: *loving of art, sharing of art, art as object, writing of art, narrative, syntax, surprising last line, *<br/>
+Tags: *loving of art, sharing of art, art as object, writing of art, narrative, syntax, surprising last line* <br/>

 The funny thing about this poem, having read both of its precursors, is that this genuinely did mark something of a turning point in my life, like Mark Leidner describes [here](https://poetrysociety.org/features/in-their-own-words/on-having-having-a-coke-with-you-with-you).
 Namely, it was one of my first times genuinely engaging with art in the sense that I loved this poem and its characters so much that I found myself thinking about it often and eventually emulating it as follows.
 Enjoy!